mlamare/blockchain/README.md

 # python_blockchain_app

-A simple tutorial for developing a blockchain application from scratch in Python.
+A simple tutorial for developing a blockchain application from scratch in Python that was created b  satwikkansal, and we altered to fit the project.

 ## What is blockchain?
 How it is implemented?
 And how it works?